Day of Rage (Bahrain): 14 February

 Police presence in Bab Al Bahrain.

 Over 6,000 people participated in 55 demonstrations and political rallies in 25 different locations throughout Bahrain.
 Helicopters hovered over areas where marches were due to take place and the presence of security forces was heavy in a number of key locations such as the Central Business District, shopping malls and Bab Al Bahrain.
 The traffic directorate closed a number of roads such as those leading to Pearl Roundabout, Dana mall, Al Daih and parts of Budaiya highway in order to anticipate any non-permitted protests.
 Throughout the day and especially in the evening, Internet speed was much slower than usual.
 According to Bikya Masr blog, "many people" linked this to government attempts to contain the protests.

 The demonstrators demanded the release of detained protesters, socio-economic and political reforms and constitutional monarchy.
 Protesters sought no permits, although it is required by Bahraini law.
 The Bahraini newspaper Al Wasat reported that protests were peaceful and that demonstrators did not throw stones at security forces or burn tires in streets, unlike previous protests.

 Police dispersed demonstrations such as this one in Diraz.

 The earliest demonstration was recorded at 05:30 in the mainly Shia village of Nuwaidrat, where 300 people are said to have participated.
 The rally was led by Shia political activist Abdulwahhab Hussain.
 Police dispersed this rally, resulting in some injuries, and the hospitalization of one demonstrator.
 Police continued to disperse rallies throughout the day with tear gas, rubber bullets, and shotguns, causing additional injuries, and hospitalizing three more demonstrators.

 One major demonstration took place in the Shi'a island of Sitra, where several thousand men, women, and children took to the streets.
 According to witnesses interviewed by Physicians for Human Rights, hundreds of fully armed riot police arrived on the scene and immediately began firing tear gas and sound grenades into the crowds.
 They then fired rubber bullets into the unarmed crowd, aiming at people in the front line who had sat down in the street in protest.

 In Sanabis, security forces fled the location after protesters approached them, leaving one of their vehicles behind.
-Protesters attached the flag of Bahrain to the vehicle instead of damaging or burning it.
-In Sehla, hundreds held maghrib prayer in the streets after staging a march.
-In Bilad Al Qadeem, protesters held a sit-in at afternoon and started marching at evening, after which security forces intervened to disperse them.
+Instead of damaging or burning the vehicle, protesters attached the flag of Bahrain to it.
+In Sehla, hundreds of people offered maghrib prayer in the streets after staging a march.
+In Bilad Al Qadeem, protesters held a sit-in in the afternoon and started marching in the evening, after which security forces intervened to disperse them.
 In Karzakan, protesters staged a march that was joined by another march starting in Dumistan and ended peacefully.
 In Duraz security forces fired tear gas on 100 protesters, breaking up their rally.

 On its Twitter account, the Ministry of Interior said that six masked individuals participating in a march in Jidhafs had attacked security forces.
 They wrote that police had responded, injuring the legs and back of one of the attackers.